abhiroopchaudhuri/iris-token-color-editor/README.md

 ✨ **Welcome to Iris**, the official Design Token Color Editor for the open-source **Masala Design System (MDS)**! ✨

 Iris is a powerful, React-based visual editor specifically built to seamlessly configure and test design tokens for MDS.
 It provides a stunning, interactive interface to tweak your color palettes, ghost buttons, and segmented toggles in real-time.
-Whether you are aiming for a classic aesthetic, a sleek dark mode, or a futuristic "SpaceX" look, Iris makes modifying MDS tokens an absolute breeze! 🚀
+Whether you are aiming for a classic aesthetic, a sleek dark mode, or a futuristic look, Iris makes modifying MDS tokens an absolute breeze! 🚀

 ---

 ## 🎨 What is Masala Design System (MDS)?

-**Masala Design System (MDS)** is our comprehensive, open-source design system.
+**Masala Design System (MDS)** is Innovaccer's comprehensive, open-source design system.
 It brings consistent, accessible, and highly-customizable UI components to your fingertips.
 Iris pairs directly with the MDS Storybook to make token customization incredibly intuitive. 🌶️

 ---